dell/omnia/docs/source/OmniaInstallGuide/Ubuntu/Provision/provisionparams.rst

     * If ``bmc_network`` properties are provided, target nodes will be discovered using the BMC method in addition to the methods whose details are explicitly provided in ``provision_config.yml``.
     * The strings ``admin_network`` and ``bmc_network`` in the ``input/network_spec.yml`` file should not be edited.
 Also, the properties ``nic_name``, ``static_range``, and ``dynamic_range`` cannot be edited on subsequent runs of the provision tool.
     * ``netmask_bits`` are mandatory and should be same for both ``admin_network`` and ``bmc_network`` (that is, between 1 and 32; 1 and 32 are also acceptable values).
+    * While provisioning the cluster, ensure to add a Upstream DNS server IP against the ``DNS`` entry if you intend to use PowerScale SmartConnect hostname later.
+For more information, `click here <../AdvancedConfigurationsUbuntu/PowerScale_CSI.html>`_.

 .. caution::
     * Do not assign the subnet 10.4.0.0/24 to any interfaces in the network as nerdctl uses it by default.
-    * Omnia v1.6 does not support the configuration of a DNS server on the control plane.
     * All provided network ranges and NIC IP addresses should be distinct with no overlap in the ``input/network_spec.yml``.
     * Ensure that all the iDRACs are reachable from the Control Plane.